ckeditor/ckeditor5-react/README.md

 <project_root>/config/webpack.config.prod.js
 ```

-We need to modify webpack configuration to load CKEditor 5 SVG icons properly.
+You need to modify the webpack configuration to load CKEditor 5 SVG icons properly.

-At the beginning import an object that creates a configuration for PostCSS:
+At the beginning import an object that creates the configuration for PostCSS:

 ```js
 const { styles } = require( '@ckeditor/ckeditor5-dev-utils' );
 ```

-Then add two new elements to exported object under `module.rules` array (as new items for `oneOf` array).
+Then add two new elements to the exported object under the `module.rules` array (as new items for the `oneOf` array).
 These are SVG and CSS loaders only for CKEditor 5 code:

 ```js
 {